lheywang/WirelessSpeaker/README.md

 AND...
 That's all !
 The script as managed everything for you !

-### For more advanced users !
-### Makefiles recipes, for more advanced users :
-The project is based on a mix of makefiles, CmakeLists.txt and other builds tools.
-A main Makefile is available for you, and exports :
-- clean : Remove artifacts of build
-- clean_all : Remove all files related to builds (incl.
-Cmakes caches)
-- all : Build the executable
-- doc : Build the pdf + html documentation.

 **Notes** :
 *If somes want's to add support to another Pi, you're welcome !*